jreisinger/githome/README.md

 except for those you want to track

 ```
-$ githome add .gitignore # you need -f for all other files
+$ githome add .gitignore # you'll need -f for all other files
 $ githome commit -m "genesis"
 $ githome ls-tree main -r --name-only
 .gitignore